-Pinelis is responsible for both a Hoeffding and Bernstein bound in smooth and separable Banach spaces.
+Pinelis (see his 1992 and 1994 papers) is responsible for both a Hoeffding and Bernstein bound in smooth and separable Banach spaces.
 At the core of his proof is the construction of a supermartingale; his results can therefore be made time-uniform by applying Ville’s inequality instead of Markov’s inequality (though they’re usually stated as fixed-time bounds).

 Hoeffding